-- · Be a resident of New Mexico - Be admitted to Eastern Arizona College - Have a minimum 2.0 GPA (a transcript from your most recent school must accompany your application) - Fill out a New Mexico Out-of-State Tuition Waiver Application at www.eac.edu/newmexico or request that an application form be mailed to you - For priority consideration you should register for classes as soon as possible prior to the semester you plan on attending
+- Be a resident of New Mexico.
+All students must verify citizenship and state residency with the EAC Records office. - Be admitted to Eastern Arizona College - Fill out a New Mexico Out-of-State Tuition Waiver Application from your Gila Hank Account, submit a paper application from www.eac.edu/newmexico or request that an application form be mailed to you. - Maintain full-time student status while on the waiver, completing at least 12 credit hours at a minimum 2.
+0 GPA per semester - For priority consideration, students should register for classes as soon as possible prior to the semester of attendance.